ncordin/next-sqlite-admin/README.md

 - search in admin
 - set a password to the admin interface
 - hide Bun error 500 page on production
+- add more Response types: redirection, image, etc...
+- add cookies to request, and setCookie to response

 # Bugs